FelixSchladt/OxideWM/man/src/oxide-config.1.md

 # ITERATIONS

-The interation commands provide the possibillity to change between workspaces when given a iteration number as shown in the example down below.
+The iteration commands provide the possibility to change between workspaces when given an iteration number as shown in the example down below.

 iter
 : iterates over given number in order to change

 # DEFAULT KEYBINDINGS

-Here is a short overview of the default keybindings
+Here is a short overview of the default keybindings.

 Meta+Shift+e
 : quits the window manager